goznxn/FragVAE/README.md

 # Frag_VAE
-This repository contains our implementation of ""
+This repository contains our implementation of "A Multi-level Molecular Graph Generative Model for Fragment-based DrugDesign"

 # Requirements
 * Python(version >= 3.6)